 Detroit Lions coach Matt Patricia was asked if this job more difficult than he expected.
-Justin Rogers, The Detroit News
+The Detroit News

 Allen Park — Bill Belichick’s coaching tree has always been a thorny subject in the NFL.